-This is the place where the latter kept his brother Dara Shikoh captured for the entire lifetime.
-Besides that, the fort is full of lush green vegetation that draws many animals towards it.
+This is the place where the latter kept his brother Dara Shikoh captured for his entire lifetime.
+Besides that, the fort is full of lush green vegetation that draws many animals toward it.

 Most of the national parks in India have historical temples as well and Sariska makes no difference in that respect.
 It is a small hamlet called Pandupol which is believed to be the site where Pandavas stayed during their exile.

-A moderately vast water body along with hills and forests usually become a go-to tourist spot.
+A moderately vast water body along with hills and forests usually becomes a tourist spot.
 Siliserh is a typical example of that which was established in 1845.
-It is a manmade lake that spans seven kilometres and becomes a major source of water supply for many areas in the Alwar district.
+It is a manmade lake that spans seven kilometers and becomes a major source of water supply for many areas in the Alwar district.